randomprimate/randomprimate.github.io/_drafts/_posts/node-intro.md

 Where `5e2abd65-4ce1-4fda-b9b7-c3cc7f04df67` is generated when launching the session.

-Finally we can also open a  REPL (read-eval-print-loop) where you can execute raw JavaScript code by running `node`.
+Finally, we can also open a  REPL (read-eval-print-loop) where you can execute raw JavaScript code by running `node`.

 ```node
 $ node